Something nice and small – Still feasible before Christmas

 And a word about the yarn ends:

 Like shown in the photo above, I simply cut off the yarn at the ends of the chain and untangled it a little.
-Unfortunately, I didn’t like it at all!
+However, I didn’t really like the result!

-A two-coloured alternative to variant A
+A two-coloured alternative to idea #1

 • For this two-coloured ribbon, again, the yarn is needed in the back to work the slip stitches.
-Start and end of the threads are needed on the front to tie the bow.
+Start and end of the threads are needed on the front to make and tie the bow.

 • So, bring the yarn to the front between any two stitches of round 1.
-Like in Variant A, only this time, the two threads, (colour A and B) at once.
+Like in idea #1, but this time, two threads at once (colour A and B).

 • Leave the tails long enough to tie the bow later.
 Mine we’re about 20 cm long